 Elevation: 7,420 ft

-On 4/12/04 Rick Baugher rode up the left fork John Evans Canyon until stopped by snowcover at 5,700′.
-From there it was shortly possible to hike a mostly snowfree spur ridge heading west and north to the forested top of what has been called ‘John Evans Mountain’.
+The peak sits at the head of John Evans Canyon.
+On April 12, 2004, Rick Baugher rode up the left fork of John Evans Canyon until stopped by snowcover at 5,700 feet.
+From there, it was soon possible to hike a mostly snow-free spur ridge heading west and north to the forested top of what has been called “John Evans Mountain.”